billardesign/360-Unity/README.md

 the direction of the camera will not affect the vr as the 360 vr will allow the player to see in any direction.
 ## Panoramic Script
-To create the 360 vr video it is necessary to attach a script that records your game using a panoramic tool, this script can be found online in the Unity store for free [click here](https://www.assetstore.unity3d.com/en/#!/content/38755).
+To create the 360 vr video it is necessary to attach a script that records your game using a panoramic tool, this script can be found online in the Unity store for free [(click here)](https://www.assetstore.unity3d.com/en/#!/content/38755).
 This script comes with a Read Me file explaining how it functions, when you have installed the script into your assets folder, drag and drop the script file from your assets on the camera game object in the hierarchy afterwards go to the camera GameObject and through the inspector you can change the settings of the script file to what ever recording you wish to do.